pmbaumgartner/prodigy-iaa/README.md

 - Checks if `label` is the same for all examples
 - Checks that each annotator has not double-annotated the same `_task_hash`

-If any validations fail, or your data is weird in some way, `iaa.jsonl` will be your friend.
+If any validations fail, or your data is weird in some way, `iaa.jsonl` will be the recipe you want.
 Export your data, identify any issues and remedy them, and then calculate your measures on the cleaned exported data.

 ## Theory